AresMUSH/aresmush.com/tutorials/install/https.md

 - https
 ---

 It is strongly recommended that you configure your web portal with a security certificate, so players can connect securely using HTTPS instead of HTTP.
-Some browsers will issue security warnings if a website is not on HTTPS, which can turn away players.
 [CertBot](https://certbot.eff.org/) comes pre-installed in the default Ares installation; you just need to set it up for your domain.

 {% tip %}
 Using HTTPS requires a domain name.
 You can't do it if your game is running solely on an IP address.